Most Accurate Body Fat Scale

 BIA predicts body composition by estimating body water content.
 Body water can estimate lean body mass because most body water is located in lean tissues.
 The technique works by sending a small electrical charge through the body and measuring the body’s resistance to it.
 Equations predict total body water from whole body electrical resistance.

 This method is fairly accurate in most people (about the same as skinfolds).
 As with other indirect measurements, it attempts to predict the results of the underwater weighing test.
 The BIA test is rapid and easy to administer.
 The disadvantage, unfortunately, is that it can be grossly inaccurate for most people who are not close to the average body composition for their age and sex.

-BIA testing technology can be found in such devices as body fat scales.
+BIA testing technology can be found in such devices as the most accurate body fat scale.

 Legion supplements are one of the breakout brands of the last 12 months.
-Discover their range with our Legion Supplements Review 2017 in depth analysis of their best offerings.
+Discover their range with our Legion Supplements Review 2019 in-depth analysis of their best offerings.

-The most accurate way to measure body fat is to use hydrostatic underwater testing in a laboratory.
+The most accurate body fat scale is to do hydrostatic underwater testing in a laboratory.
 However, this is not the most practical method for most people.
-We believe that the best way how to figure out body fat percentage is to use skinfold caliper testing.
-The best bodyfat calculator for women is to use a four skinfold test (chest, triceps, thigh and suprailiac) and then apply the female version of the Jackson and Pollock method.
+We believe that the best way how to figure out the body fat percentage is to use skinfold caliper testing.
+The best bodyfat calculator for women is to use a four skinfold test (chest, triceps, thigh, and suprailiac) and then apply the female version of the Jackson and Pollock method.